Zeide95/Schedule-Organizer/readme.md

 ---

 ## Note
-Make sure the `src/main/resources/` and `src/main/data/` directories exist for saving data and logs.
+Make sure the `src/main/resources/` and `src/main/data/` directories exist for saving and loading data.

 ---